 We’ve previously discussed the Employee Retention Tax Credit (ERTC) and how it impacts essential businesses with partial shut downs in previous issues of our GoodSense newsletter, linked below as related reads, but there have been some notable changes to the ERTC that could impact both you as a bank, and your customers.
+Find out below if you are eligible for ERTC.

 Related Read: Employee Retention Tax Credits: Are Banks Eligible?